-Risks related to employee matters and managing growth
+5. Risks related to employee matters and managing growth

-We only have a limited number of employees to manage and operate our business

-As of December 31, 2022, we had 48 full-time or part-time employees.
-Our focus on the development of vilobelimab requires us to optimize cash utilization and to manage and operate our business with limited personnel.
-We cannot assure you that we will be able to hire additional employees and/or retain adequate staffing levels to develop vilobelimab or run our operations or to accomplish all the objectives that we otherwise would seek to accomplish.
+We only have a limited number of employees to manage and operate our business commercialization of vilobelimab requires us to optimize cash utilization and to manage and operate our business with limited personnel.
+We cannot assure you that we will be able to hire additional employees and/or retain adequate staffing levels to develop and commercialize vilobelimab or run our operations or to accomplish all the objectives that we otherwise would seek to accomplish.